solana-foundation/solana-improvement-documents/proposals/0024-repair-and-restart.md

 4.2 If no, freeze and print out what you think is wrong, wait for human

-A new command line arg --RepairAndRestart <optional_slots_to_send> is added.
+A new command line arg --RepairAndRestart is added.
 When the cluster is in need of a restart, we assume at least 80% will restart with this arg.
 Any validators restarted with this arg does not participate in the normal Turbine protocol, update its vote, or generate new blocks until all of the following steps are completed.

 ### Gossip last vote before the restart and ancestors on that fork

-Send Gossip message LastVotedForkSlots to everyone, it contains the last voted slot on its tower and the ancestor slots on the last voted fork and is sent in a bitmap like the EpicSlots data structure.
-The number of ancestor slots sent is determined by <optional_slots_to_send_on_last_voted_fork>.
-By default this number is 108000, because that's 400ms * 10800 = 12 hours, we assume most restart decisions to be made in half a day.
-You can increase this number if you restart after the outage lasted more than 12 hours.
+Send direct message LastVotedForkSlots to everyone, it contains the last voted slot on its tower and the ancestor slots on the last voted fork and is sent in a compressed bitmap like the EpicSlots data structure.
+The number of ancestor slots sent is hard coded at 81000, because that's 400ms * 8100 = 9 hours, we assume most restart decisions to be made in 9 hours.
+If a validator restarts after 9 hours past the outage, it cannot join the restart this way.
+If enough validators failed to restart within 9 hours, then use the old restart method.

+The fields of LastVotedForkSlots are:

+- `last_voted_slot`: the slot last voted, this also serves as last_slot for the bit vector.
+- `last_voted_hash`: the bank hash of the slot last voted slot.
+- `slots`: compressed bit vector representing the slots on the last voted fork, last slot is always last_voted_slot, first slot is last_voted_slot-8100.

 ### Aggregate, repair, and replay the slots in LastVotedForkSlots